idesis-gmbh/BareBrowser/app/_root/README.md

 # SingleInstanceBrowser

 ***Important notice:*** No special attempts have been made to make this browser secure for web browsing.
-Both the host window and the loadad pages can use plugins; all other options are set to their default values.
-See also [Electron BrowserWindow](https://electron.atom.io/docs/api/browser-window/) and
+Loaded pages can open new windows by default; all other options are set to their default values.
+See also
+[Electron BrowserWindow](https://electron.atom.io/docs/api/browser-window/)
+and
 [Electron &lt;webview&gt; Tag](https://electron.atom.io/docs/api/webview-tag/).